TomasVotruba/php-arch-posts/page.markdown

 That's why we need a mind shift from "must have" to "it's better":

 - "When we migrate from Zend 1 to Symfony 4 in 30 days, we'll lose a month of work of 2 people, but the delivery of our task will drop from 4 hours to 30 minutes.
 In 3 month we have it paid and then we only profit."
+- "Upgrading from PHP 5.6 to PHP 7.3 will allow us to run 50 % fewer servers and to better scale at traffic peaks."
 - "When we use Symfony, it will be easier to hire new developers.
-Last month we had a meeting with 1 Zend developer, but 6 Symfony developers."
+Last month we had a meeting with 1 Zend developer, but 6 Symfony developers." (true story)
 - "The Symfony community is much more active then Zend in our country, in numbers 12 meetups a year to 0 meetups.
 It will be easier to learn and to share our know-how there, that will eventually bring us more developer, better team and code quality... therefore, cheaper feature delivery"

 Having all this in mind, we started to migration from Nette to Symfony.